 A quick rinse of the pepper interior with running, hot water will pull out a bit more of the heat.

-The level of doneness the peppers reach also affects the heat.
-The more the peppers are cooked, the less hot they'll be.
+How completely the peppers are cooked also affects the heat.
+The more done they are, the less tongue-tingling they'll be.

 If you want them to be hot, allow a few of the seeds to remain inside the jalapeno popper pepper, and cook them until just barely tender.

 In the produce section, I often see jalapeno peppers that are rough and shriveled up, or that are covered with brown spots.
 Even though they'll be covered with that glorious grilled bacon, be sure to find nice, fresh peppers for the best flavor.

 The cheese mixture in these holds up pretty well to heat.
 I've had very little problem with that gooey goodness escaping.

 Start by cutting the tops off of all the peppers.
 Then remove the seedy cores, all seeds and membranes you can see.